 WHY THE NATURE CONSERVANCY?

-Through the OMP, the Conservancy is able to perform stream and wetlands restoration that enhances and protects water quality and provides quality stream and wetland habitat while allowing economic development.
+Through the OMP, the Conservancy is able to perform stream and wetland restoration that enhances and protects water quality and provides quality stream and wetland habitat, while allowing for economic development.

 The Ohio River, Lake Erie and their tributaries are of critical importance to the Conservancy's efforts to conserve whole systems.
 Degraded streams and wetlands, and failed mitigation projects have a pronounced cumulative impact on these large-scale systems.

-OMP consolidates money from many small permitted impacts to streams and wetlands and pools those resources to complete/implement well-designed and strategically located projects that have a high chance of ecological success.
+The OMP consolidates money from many small permitted impacts to streams and wetlands and uses those resources to implement well-designed and strategically located projects that have a high chance of ecological success.
 Research has found that permittee-responsible mitigation projects, which are often small, scattered and poorly placed in the landscape, have a high failure rate.
-Through OMP, the Conservancy and its conservation partners can conduct restoration and preservation activities in the same watersheds where wetland and stream disturbances have occurred, and provide further funding for watershed enhancement.
-Restoring the streams and wetlands in the watersheds of impact also provides the ecosystem services of flooding, habitat and water quality to local residents and communities.
+Through the OMP, the Conservancy and its conservation partners can conduct restoration and preservation activities in the same watersheds where wetland and stream disturbances have occurred, and provide further funding for watershed enhancement.
+Restoring the streams and wetlands in the watersheds of impact also provides the ecosystem services of flood control, fish and wildlife habitat, and water quality to local residents and communities.

 HOW DO THE CONSERVANCY AND REGULATORY AGENCIES SELECT PROJECTS?

 The Conservancy OMP staff pursues wetland and stream projects that meet a strict set of criteria.
-The following items are considered during the identification/search for and review of a potential project:
+The following items are considered during the identification and review of a potential project: